JackSzwergold/Cheat-Sheets/content/PHP - WordPress Related Items.md

      define('RELOCATE', false);

 Using `RELOCATE` forces the WordPress install to rewrite many default internal settings.
 Technically a server could run with `RELOCATE` set to `true`, but it’s performance would be slowed down by the things `RELOCATE` attempts to do with each page request.
 So you ultimately don’t want that kind of stuff happening for an extended period of time on a production server.

-***

-*PHP - WordPress Related Items (c) by Jack Szwergold; written on October 16, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*